jonasdieker/variogram/README.md

 - Reduce the range of data for which the variogram is being compute.
 - Reduce the resolution of the variogram computation (i.e. increase *res_tuple* values).
 - Reduce the number of dimensions of the variogram.

+## Future Extensions
+- [ ] Support visualizing when there are not exactly 2 variables.
+- [ ] Support non-linear bins.
+- [ ] More flexible support for dimensions/axis types.
+- [ ] Faster performance by each thread having own copy of bins -> results in more RAM usage.